-On February 28, 2023, the Company entered into an Equity Distribution Agreement (the "2023 Agreement") with Evercore Group L.L.C., JMP Securities LLC and B. Riley Securities, Inc., serving as sales agents (the "Sales Agents") with respect to an at-the-market offerings program under which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$150.0 million (the "Shares") through the Sales Agents (the "2023 Offering").
-All Shares offered and sold in the 2023 Offering will be issued pursuant to the Company's Registration Statement on Form S-3 filed with the SEC on February 28, 2023, which was declared effective immediately, the prospectus supplement relating to the 2023 Offering filed with the SEC on February 28, 2023 and any applicable additional prospectus supplements related to the 2023 Offering that form a part of the Registration Statement.
+On February 28, 2023, the Company entered into an Equity Distribution Agreement (the "2023 Agreement") with Evercore Group L.L.C., JMP Securities LLC and B. Riley Securities, Inc., serving as sales agents (the "Sales Agents"), with respect to an at-the-market offerings program under which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$150.0 million (the "Shares") through the Sales Agents (the "2023 Offering").
+All Shares offered and sold in the 2023 Offering will be issued pursuant to the Company's Registration Statement on Form S-3ASR filed with the SEC on February 28, 2023, which was declared effective immediately, the prospectus supplement relating to the 2023 Offering filed with the SEC on February 28, 2023 and any applicable additional prospectus supplements related to the 2023 Offering that form a part of the Registration Statement.
 The Company capitalized approximately \$0.2 million of other offering costs which will offset the proceeds received from the shares sold under the 2023 Agreement.
-No shares were sold under the 2023 Agreement during the three months ended March 31, 2023, and as of March 31, 2023, \$150.0 million remained available to be sold under the 2023 Agreement.
-As of March 31, 2023, there was \$0.2 million deferred offering costs included in prepaid expenses and other current assets on the accompanying consolidated balance sheets.
+During the nine months ended September 30, 2023, the Company sold 3,536,284 shares of common stock under the 2023 Agreement resulting in approximately \$13.9 million in proceeds, net of \$0.4 million commission and other offering costs.
+As of September 30, 2023, \$135.7 million remained available to be sold under the 2023 Agreement.
+As of September 30, 2023, there was \$0.2 million in deferred offering costs included in prepaid expenses and other current assets on the accompanying consolidated balance sheets.

-On February 25, 2021, the Company entered into an Equity Distribution Agreement (the "2021 Agreement") with Piper Sandler & Co., Evercore Group L.L.C. and B. Riley Securities, Inc., serving as sales agents (the "2021 Sales Agents") with respect to an at-the-market offerings program under which the Company offered and sold shares of its common stock, having an aggregate offering price of up to \$125.0 million (the "2021 Shares") through the 2021 Sales Agents (the "2021 Offering").
+On February 25, 2021, the Company entered into an Equity Distribution Agreement (the "2021 Agreement") with Piper Sandler & Co., Evercore Group L.L.C. and B. Riley Securities, Inc., serving as sales agents (the "2021 Sales Agents"), with respect to an at-the-market offerings program under which the Company offered and sold shares of its common stock, having an aggregate offering price of up to \$125.0 million (the "2021 Shares") through the 2021 Sales Agents (the "2021 Offering").
 All 2021 Shares offered and sold in the 2021 Offering were issued pursuant to the Company's Registration Statement on Form S-3 filed with the SEC on December 31, 2020, which was declared effective on January 11, 2021, the prospectus supplement relating to the 2021 Offering filed with the SEC on February 25, 2021 and any applicable additional prospectus supplements related to the 2021 Offering that form a part of the Registration Statement.
 Under the 2021 Agreement, the Company sold 10,004,869 shares of common stock resulting in approximately \$121.0 million in proceeds, net of \$4.0 million commission and other offering costs.
-As of March 31, 2023, there were no remaining shares available under the 2021 Agreement.
+As of September 30, 2023, there were no remaining shares available under the 2021 Agreement.